 MTA Studio Productions are produced, directed, designed, and run by the students.
-These shows are under an hour in length and are staged in the Studio Theatre.
+These shows are under 90 minutes in length and are staged in the Studio Theatre.
 The productions are funded through Muhlenberg Student Government.
 The number of MTA Studio Productions varies with each semester.

 by Christopher Durang